 These shelters are encouraged by Congress in order to improve economic activity in the United States or promote a social goal such as low income housing.
 But for those that generate negative basis in your small business, the tax implications can be punitive.

 For the tax shelters described above the Internal Revenue Service uses Code Section 704 to force recapture of historical losses if the shelter fails to comply with the restrictions in place associated with the respective investment.
 But for the small business operation, it is a different story.

 For the small business owner, any negative basis is DISALLOWED for tax purposes.
 Basically the negative position carries forward until the business earns enough money to cover the negative basis and the basis goes positive.
-In S-Corporations and in Limited Liability Companies, loans to the business are separated to account for basis in the business.
+With S-Corporations and Limited Liability Companies, loans to the business are separated to account for basis in the business.
 Essentially you have loan accounts and stock/capital accounts.

 In general, loans are adjusted first before the stock or capital accounts are adjusted related to earnings.
 This can create some financial hardships for some business owners as in some situations actual cash has to be transferred to cover the loan situation.
 This is due to the structure or wording of the respective note instruments.
-So I advise you to discuss this matter with your CPA.
+I advise you to discuss this matter with your CPA.

 In general, loaning your business money without having adequate basis in excess of the loan is NOT a good idea.
 From an outsider’s perspective you increase the risk to any other party lending money whether as a vendor or even a financial institution.
 You may be even liable for income tax in some situations in regards to the IRS Code.

-Everybody’s case is different and the rules are so extensive, this article would go on for days in order to cover all the variables.
+Everybody’s case is different and the rules are extensive, this article would go on for days in order to cover all the variables.
 Please consult with your accountant.
 For the reader, when you hear the term ‘Negative Basis’ you should immediately think ‘Tax Shelter’ or if in small business, disallowed deduction for tax purposes.
 Knowledge is Power.